Strong almost finiteness: F lner Graphs are Setwise F lner

 Now we pick pairs of vertices $x_k,y_k, d_{G_k}(x_k, y_k)=n$ and for each $k$ connect $y_k$ and $x_{k+1}$ by a new edge.
 Let $G$ be the resulting connected graph.
 Now for any $n\geq 1$ pick a maximal subset $X_n$ of $V(G)$ satisfying the following conditions. \begin{itemize} \item If $x\neq y$ are elements of $X_n$ then $d_G(x,y)>2a_n$. \item If $a_n>\frac{\diam(G_k)}{3}$, then $G_k\cap X_n$ is empty. \end{itemize}

 Now for each $n\geq 1$ attach a path of length $n$ to all elements of $X_n$.
-The resulting graph $G^0$ is uniformly amenable, since every vertex is at bounded distance from one of the attached paths of length $n$.
-For each $k\geq 1$, let $Y_k$ the set of vertices in $V(G^0)\backslash V(G)$ that are in a path that is attached to a vertex of $G_k$.
+If a vertex belongs to more than one set $X_n$, we attach only one path to it - the longest among them.
+Note that, by our conditions, a vertex can belong to only finitely many of the sets $X_n$.
+The resulting graph $G^0$ is F\o lner, since every vertex is at bounded distance from one of the attached paths of length $n$.
+For each $k\geq 1$, let $Y_k$ be the set of vertices in $V(G^0)\backslash V(G)$ that are in a path that is attached to a vertex of $G_k$.
 Also, let $X_n^k:=V(G_k)\cap X_n$. \begin{lemma} For each $n\geq 1$ and $k\geq 1$, we have that